April 3, 2018

 Salesforce recently signed a definitive agreement to acquire Mulesoft for $6.5 billion.
 This represents a 36% premium over their current share price.
 Enterprise Service Buses (ESB’s) are not a particularly new technology, so what is it about Mulesoft that allowed it to gain the kind of traction it has seen in the market and why was it so valuable to Salesforce in particular?

 This is part one of a three-part series discussing the recent MuleSoft acquisition.
 Part 1 will look into some of MuleSoft’s strengths and how they might complement Salesforce.
 Part 2 will highlight a few areas where MuleSoft’s functionality overlaps with AppBus and how the two solutions can complement one another.
-Part 3 will dive a little deeper into the unique AppBus platform and why it is required to fully realize higher level organizational goals like digital transformation.
+Part 3 will dive a little deeper into the unique AppBus eXperience Platform and why it is required to fully realize higher level organizational goals like digital transformation.

 Old Problems, New Tools